chanzo/script-launcher/src/README.md

 npm install script-launcher --save-dev
 ```

-Use **launch init** to create a starter configuration based one of the available templates.
+Use **launch init** to create a starter configuration based on one of the available templates.

 ``` bash
 npx launch init basic